Paternity Leave, FMLA, and State Leave Laws

-Most new or expecting fathers wish they could be more involved at the birth or adoption of a child, yet many working dads lack the paternity leave they need to be with their family, while others are offered only unpaid leave.
-Paternity leave is the time off from work given to new fathers at the birth or adoption of their child.
+Most new or expecting fathers wish they could be more involved at the birth or adoption of a child, yet many working dads lack the paternity leave (the time off from work given to new fathers at the birth or adoption of their child) they need to be with their family, while others are offered only unpaid leave.

-The federal Family and Medical Leave Act (FMLA) covers about half of American workers and guarantees 12 weeks of unpaid paternity leave.
-A handful of states also have laws requiring paid paternity leave.
-However, most working fathers get no paternity leave at all, leading advocates for fathers and families to call for stronger paternity leave laws.
+The federal Family and Medical Leave Act (FMLA) covers about half of American workers and guarantees 12 weeks of unpaid leave.
+A handful of states also have laws requiring paid leave.
+However, most working fathers get no leave at all, leading advocates for fathers and families to call for stronger laws.

 Desire for Paternity Leave

 Research has consistently shown that most fathers want to play a greater role in their family’s life.
 Almost all fathers rank their children as the top priority in their life, and three out of four want to spend more time with their children.
-A survey of 3000 working fathers found that almost 90% of them thought it was important for employers to offer paid paternal leave.
+A survey of 3000 working fathers found that almost 90% of them thought it was important for employers to the offer this important time off.

 Yet the reality that many fathers face often doesn’t match their desires.
-When it comes to paternity leave, the majority of fathers take only one day of leave for the arrival of a new child and only a quarter take more than a week.
-Lack of paid leave, potential stigma and harm to a father’s career all stand in the way of greater paternal leave.
+The majority of fathers take only one day of leave for the arrival of a new child and only a quarter take more than a week.
+Lack of paid leave, potential stigma and harm to a father’s career all stand in the way of greater leave opportunities.

 Paternity Leave Under the FMLA